qtiuto/lua-for-android/README.md

         cause it may have finally function un-called

      throw:
-      throw a java exception to the code,it will be caught by the above try function or try catch in your java code.
+      Throw a java exception to the code,it will be caught by the above try function or try catch in your java code.
-      usage: throw(exception object)
+      Usage: throw(exception object)
       Notice: the exception must be java obejct of type or sub-type of java.lang.Throwable

      proxy:
-      to implement interfaces ,alternatively plus with extending a class usage:proxy([class to extend or object of class to extend], [interfaces to implement]..., [method name,parameter types...,
+      To implement interfaces ,alternatively plus with extending a class Usage:proxy([class to extend or object of class to extend], [interfaces to implement]..., [method name,parameter types...,
       handler function]..., [shared classloader],--extend type only
       [initial args for constructor])--extend type only